plus3it/fup-formula/README.md

-# spel-repository-formula
+# custom-yum-repo-formula

-Enterprise Linux salt formula to configure a system to act as yum client for custom RPM repositories
+Enterprise Linux salt formula to configure a system to act as yum client for custom RPM repositories.

+This formula is only designed to configure a host's yum repositories by way of repository-configuration RPMs.
+This formula does _not_ write `/etc/yum.repos.d` files, directly.

 ## Available States

-### spel-repository
+###  custom-yum-repo

 Set up customized yum repository definitions on Enterprise Linux